AtlasOfLivingAustralia/ala-labs/README.md

 See the [Distill website](https://rstudio.github.io/distill/website.html) page for instructions on how to edit additional website properties.

-Properties on the ALA Labs website also use custom CSS.
-These properties are also found in `theme.css`.
+Properties on the ALA Labs website also use custom CSS, found in `theme.css`.

 To edit an element using custom CSS:

-1. Build the website or html page you wish to change
+1. Build the website or html page you wish to change and click **Open in Browser**

 2. Find the object, image or text you wish to change, right click on it and select **Inspect element**.
 A right hand pane should appear in your browser, showing the Elements and Styles panes.